 The following is a release from Roger Williams University.

-Roger Williams University has named Steven Melaragno, longtime member of the Providence Police Department and Class of 1990 graduate of Roger Williams, as its new director of public safety, effective Jan.
+has named Steven Melaragno, longtime member of the Providence Police Department and Class of 1990 graduate of Roger Williams, as its new director of public safety, effective Jan.
 18.

 The Greenville resident is due to retire from the Providence Police Department this week, following 33 years of service spanning a variety of law enforcement roles and responsibilities.